-It is important to note that inequalities (\ref{EQ: condition to uniqueness for TALS-TUCKER}) and (\ref{EQ:Necessray condition}) are easy-to-check necessary conditions for ensuring uniqueness of the joint channel and symbol matrix estimation.
-Additionally, they allow us to assess the degree of restriction imposed by the proposed solutions, thereby guiding the selection of appropriate system parameters for each semi-blind receiver, while shedding light on the trade-offs between both solutions.
+It is important to note that the inequalities (\ref{EQ: condition to uniqueness for TALS-TUCKER}) and (\ref{EQ:Necessray condition}) are easy-to-check necessary conditions to ensure the uniqueness of the estimation of the joint channel and the symbol matrix.
+Additionally, they allow us to assess the degree of restriction imposed by the proposed solutions, thereby guiding the selection of appropriate system parameters for each semi-blind receiver and shedding light on the trade-offs between the two solutions.

-To verify the design constraints of the proposed solutions, we set $M_T$, $M_R$, and $T$ constant and determined $K_{\min}$ for two different scenarios as a function of $N$.
+To verify the design constraints of the proposed solutions, we keep $M_T$, $M_R$, and $T$ constant and determine $K_{\min}$ for two scenarios as a function of $N$.
 Figure \ref{fig:K_restriction} illustrates that, in the first scenario, where $I\geq TM_R$, both receivers have the same $K_{\min}$.
 In contrast, in the second scenario, when $I < TM_R$, the TUCKER receiver is considerably less restrictive compared to the PAKRON method.

-Additionally, the stage I of the PAKRON receiver enables the derivation of a sufficient uniqueness condition.
+Additionally, stage I of the PAKRON receiver yields a sufficient condition for uniqueness.
 Since $\ten{Z}$ follows a third-order PARAFAC model, uniqueness is ensured if the so-called Kruskal condition is satisfied \cite{stegeman2007}